 It can be a daunting task for dentists to build a high-converting website.
 After all, doctors and healthcare professionals are not digital marketing experts, nor are they web designers.

-That means they will probably have to hire an SEO or marketing agency who specializes in designing and optimizing websites for dentists.
+That means they will probably have to hire an Dental SEO Specialist who specializes in designing and optimizing websites for dentists.
 Your website should be designed based on user experience and innovative SEO techniques.